All Episodes

 Does Schumer know Fitzgerald?

-I don't know any of this, but I mean, does what does he know to come out with this?
+I don't know any of this, but I mean, what does he know to come out with this?

-Here is uh Andrew in Belleville, Michigan.
+Here is Andrew in Belleville, Michigan.

-Uh hi and welcome to the EIB network.
+Hi, and welcome to the EIB Network.

 Welcome.

-Hi, Rush Ditto's from Michigan.
+Hi, Rush Dittos from Michigan.

-Um I just uh about this Harriet Myers case, I think that there's gonna be uh a further alienation amongst Christian conservatives such as myself and just conservatives, maybe like uh Ann Coulter or Charles Krautheimer who do not represent the views that I have in this and I and I I feel like you know if I look at George W. Bush and I look at this this nomination of Harriet Myers,
+I just, about this Harriet Myers case, I think that there's going to be a further alienation amongst Christian conservatives such as myself and just conservatives, maybe like Ann Coulter or Charles Krauthaumer, who do not represent the views that I have in this.

-what I see in the whole thing is that he nominated her because he is a born again Christian as well.
+And I feel like, you know, if I look at George W. Bush and I look at this nomination of Harriet Myers, what I see in the whole thing is that he nominated her because he is a born-again Christian as well.

-He had serious problems with addictions to alcohol and he gave his life to Christ and and was changed by that and I believe he saw the same in her as he saw in himself.
+He had serious problems with addictions to alcohol, and he gave his life to Christ and was changed by that.

-And that's why I think a lot of Christians like myself who are born again as well um feel that way right now.
+And that's why I think a lot of Christians like myself who are born again as well feel that way right now.

-is a born again Christian feel alienated I that's just what I what I feel right now.
+That's just what I feel right now.

-I uh interestingly that you uh interesting you say this I had some conversations with people today predicting this very thing uh uh because there's a uh obviously you had many of the nation's uh religious leaders uniting behind Harriet Myers after they had been assured uh of her vote on Roe vs Wade which believe me was going to be problematic if we ever got to hearings.
+I had some conversations with people today predicting this very thing because there's a obviously you had many of the nation's religious leaders uniting behind Harriet Myers after they had been assured of her vote on Roe versus Wade, which, believe me, was going to be problematic if we ever got to hearings.

 There's far more to Roe than that.